 What is USCIS Form I-485 (Adjustment of Status)?

 The next step in the family-based green card process after submitting Form I-130 (Petition for Alien Relative) is to submit Form I-485 (Application for Adjustment of Status).
-In the context of a marriage-based green card (spouse visa), the main purpose of the I-485 is to prove that the foreign spouse is eligible for U.S. permanent residency.
+In the context of a marriage green card, the main purpose of the I-485 is to prove that the foreign spouse is eligible for U.S. permanent residency.
 The spouse, whose signature is on the I-485, is called the “applicant.”
 Not sure if you qualify for a marriage based green card?
 Start by checking your eligibility.

 When the foreign husband or wife is present in the United States, it is often possible to file the I-130 and the I-485 at the same time (a process known as “concurrent filing”).